urakubo/Dojo-standalone/README.md

 	- https://www.rhoana.org/dojo/

-1. Select Dojo -> Open Dojo Folder from a dropdown menu, and specify the folder of the sample EM/segmentation dojo files.
+1. Select Dojo -> Open Dojo Folder from the dropdown menu, and specify the folder of the sample EM/segmentation dojo files.
 Dojo will be launched as a web application.
 2. Please push the "Reload" button first if the Dojo seems to be in trouble.
 The Dojo can also be seen in the other web browser if you copy and paste the URL [ http://X.X.X.X:8888/dojo/ ] .
 You can use Dojo through in the web browsers in other PCs within the same LAN.
 3. The usage of Dojo is described in the original web page [ https://www.rhoana.org/dojo/ ] .
 For example, you can move the layers by pressing w/s keys, and change the opacity of segmentation by pressing c/d keys.
 4. You can import pairs of new EM images and segmentation by selecting Dojo -> Import EM Stack/Segmentation.
 Through the dialog, please specify the folders containing stacks of EM images and segmentation images (sequentially numbered, gray-scale png/tiff files).